Gusbe/Hackathon-plate/README.md

-# Hackathon-plate 2019
+# Bberri

-> Internal Ironhack Barcelona Hackathon (UX/UI + WebDev)

-## How to use

-- Fork to your github account
-- Use this file to describe your project, plan, take notes, todos, etc...
-- Have fun
+> Landing page to promote a new blueberry active drink.
+> The main action is to get data from interested people to send them free samples.

 ### Files included: